-As the founder and managing director of the Mediation Training Institute International, Dr. Dana seeks to expand global awareness and use of non-adversarial methods for managing human differences – in the workplace and beyond.
+Dan founded Mediation Training Institute International in 1985 to expand global awareness and use of non-adversarial methods for managing human differences – in the workplace and beyond.
 He is the author of Managing Differences, the sourcebook of MTI’s seminars — published worldwide in six languages — and Conflict Resolution: Mediation Tools for Everyday Worklife, a featured book in the McGraw-Hill Briefcase Books series.

 Contact Daniel Dana

 This haiku discusses the power of simple and basic communication.

 This is a haiku supporting the workers in Hungary as they work toward establishing peace.

 This is a haiku that discusses the art of dispute resolution.